Tesla forms three-member panel to decide on any Musk deal

 Musk said on Monday he had held talks with a Saudi sovereign fund on a buyout that would take Tesla off the Nasdaq exchange - an extraordinary move for what is now the United States’ most valuable automaker, worth more than $60 billion.

-The committee, made up of Tesla independent directors Brad Buss, Robyn Denholm and Linda Johnson Rice, will wade into a deal that has puzzled Wall Street since a surprise announcement
+The committee, made up of Tesla independent directors Brad Buss, Robyn Denholm and Linda Johnson Rice, will wade into a deal that has puzzled Wall Street since a surprise announcement by Musk on Twitter last week.

 Musk then proposed taking the company private at $420 a share - versus the current $354 - and said funding had been “secured”.

-Note: (This version of the story was corrected to remove reference to Ebony and Jet magazines in paragraph 10)